developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/api/index.md

 A single Profile may be associated with one or many activities/apps, however, given an activity, only one Profile may be associated with it.

 ####USAGE SCENARIO
 Let’s say an application has two activities.
-ActivityA only requires EAN13 barcodes to be scanned.
-ActivityB only requires MSR card data.
-ProfileB is configured to only scan EAN13 barcodes and is left unassociated.
-ProfileM is configured to only accept MSR input and is left unassociated.
-When ActivityA launches it uses SwitchToProfile to activate ProfileB.
-Similarly, when ActivityB launches it uses switchToProfile to activate ProfileM.
+ActivityA requires only EAN13 barcodes to be scanned.
+ActivityB requires only MSR card data.
+ProfileB is configured to scan only EAN13 barcodes and is left unassociated.
+ProfileM is configured to accept only MSR input and is left unassociated.
+When ActivityA launches, it uses `SwitchToProfile` to activate ProfileB.
+Similarly, when ActivityB launches it uses `SwitchToProfile` to activate ProfileM.

 If another activity/app comes to the foreground, DataWedge auto Profile switching will set the DataWedge Profile accordingly either to the default Profile or to an associated Profile.